 As your needs change or as your workforce management strategies expand, we have the resources to bring you a holistic solution.

 Hover over the logos below to learn more.

-The forecast is in – U.S. employers share hiring plans for the first quarter
+The forecast is in – U.S. employers share hiring plans for the second quarter

 To develop one of the most trusted surveys of employment activity in the world, every quarter, we ask more than 18,000 hiring managers about their hiring plans.
 This helps us identify the strongest and weakest metropolitan areas, states and industries for hiring and job creation.

-We’re pleased to share the results of this research with you in a variety of useful formats, so you can get an advanced look into hiring plans for the first quarter of 2014.
+We’re pleased to share the results of this research with you in a variety of useful formats, so you can get an advanced look into hiring plans for the second quarter of 2014.

 Understanding where we’ve been and where we’re going brings more clarity to our perspective on the state of the labor market and the world of work.
 Select from the menu below to view the most recent Manpower Employment Outlook Survey results for your local market.

 The Manpower Employment Outlook Survey includes local data for the 50 states, D.C., Puerto Rico and the 100 largest Metropolitan Statistical Areas (MSAs), based on number of business establishments.
 In 2013, the government released new Census results and an updated list of MSAs.
 As of Q1 2014, the Manpower Employment Outlook Survey reflects this updated list.